oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

 - **Serialization**: Bytecode DSL interpreters support serialization/deserialization, which enables a language to persist the bytecode for a guest program and reconstruct it without reprocessing the source program (see the [Serialization tutorial][serialization]).

-- **Instrumentation**: Bytecode DSL intepreters support special instrumentation operations and tag-based instrumentation.
+- **Instrumentation**: Bytecode DSL interpreters support special instrumentation operations and tag-based instrumentation.

 - **Lazy source and instrumentation metadata**: Source and instrumentation metadata increase the footprint of your interpreter.
 By default, Bytecode DSL interpreters elide this metadata when building bytecode, so they have no performance overhead when they are not used.
 The metadata is recomputed on demand by replaying the builder calls.